New unemployment claims down 21% as NJ applies for $300 federal subsidy

 Nationally last week, just over 1 million people filed initial claims, a decrease of 98,000 from the week before, according to the U.S. Department of Labor.
 It estimates the nation's unemployment rate at 9.9%.

-State officials are calling on federal lawmakers and President Donald Trump to reinstate a $600 per week federal subsidy for all unemployed but said Wednesday New Jersey is applying for Trump's recently announced $300 subsidy through a new Federal Emergency Management Agency program.
+State officials said Wednesday New Jersey will apply for President Donald Trump's recently announced $300 subsidy through a new Federal Emergency Management Agency program, but they are still calling on federal lawmakers and Trump to reinstate a $600 per week federal subsidy for all unemployed.

 New Jersey will apply for a federal program that provides $300 a week for some unemployed re…